chadwhitacre/openpath/2026/agentic-ai-has-roused-me-to-action/index.md

 Peter's [SF pilgrimage](https://x.com/steipete/status/2017790488666116514)
 erupted into the [first](https://x.com/francedot/status/2017271738401534310), [white-hot](https://x.com/georgepickett/status/2019445652363542911)
 [ClawCon](https://luma.com/moltbot-sf-show-tell).
-The pull was so strong that I felt the need to flee as far away from the agentic vortex as I could, in order to gain enough perspective to gather my true thoughts.
+The pull was so strong I felt it even in Pittsburgh.
+I fled the agentic vortex.
+How far would I have to go to gain enough perspective to gather my true thoughts?

 I drove north through [a deadly snowstorm](https://triblive.com/local/regional/1-dead-in-18-vehicle-crash-on-i-79/)